Results Report 2022

 Trends in malaria cases

-Malaria burden estimates and estimation of “no malaria control” from WHO Global Malaria Program, 2022 release.
+Malaria burden estimates and estimation of “no malaria control” from WHO Global Malaria Programme, 2023 release.
 Global Fund portfolio indicates countries where the Global Fund invests.
-Impact is assumed to be zero if the actual estimates exceed the counterfactual.
+Global Fund Regional Groupings.

 Investing for Impact

-Despite the challenges of COVID-19, the pandemic has produced a wave of innovations and adaptations to continue the fight against malaria.
-As proved by El Salvador – certified malaria-free in 2021 – the target of eliminating malaria is still within reach.
-But we must work even harder to regain lost progress and ensure that crises such as COVID-19 and climate change do not destroy our efforts.
+As proved by Cabo Verde – certified malaria-free by WHO in 2024 – the target of ending malaria is within reach.
+But we must work even harder to regain lost progress and ensure that crises such as conflict and climate change do not derail our efforts.

 Peter Sands, Executive Director of the Global Fund